 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to busted blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause busted blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your furnace tune-up should include a complete lubrication.